vasigiurgi/cv-duplicate-detection-mdpi/README.md

 - `<name>_gray.png`
 - `<name>_blurred_with_gaussian.png`

-The CLI prints the saved paths for convenience.
+The CLI logs the saved paths for convenience.

+---

 ## 5. Task 2 – Duplicate Detection

 Task 2 detects near-duplicate images using multiple strategies, aggregates their votes, and optionally applies forensic checks.
-Exactly one true duplicate pair is expected; other pairs are interesting for manual review.
+Exactly one true duplicate pair is expected; other pairs are interesting for manual review (human in the loop).

 ### 5.1 Methods